hycomsa/n8n-postgres-encryption/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

-# n8n-nodes-starter
+# n8n-postgres-encryption

-This repo contains example nodes to help you get started building your own custom integrations for [n8n](n8n.io).
-It includes the node linter and other dependencies.
+This repo contains [n8n](n8n.io) node and credentials for a custom Postgres integration.
+It adds support for ssmode=verify* (similarly to [SSL support for MySQL](https://github.com/n8n-io/n8n/pull/1644/files)).
+Includes the node linter and other dependencies.

-To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).
+Credentials testing for non API-based credentials does not work properly in n8n, so do not focus on errors related to "Couldn’t connect with these settings.
+No testing function found for this credential."

 ## Prerequisites